-As an example of this process, the Company's Chief Information Officer ("CIO") reports any significant information technology matters to the Board.
-Such reports are held at least annually and more frequently if considered necessary.
-The most recent report was presented in December 2022, when the CIO reported on the progress that the Company has made on several cybersecurity initiatives.
+As an example of this process, the Company's Chief Information Officer ("CIO") reports significant information technology matters to the Board or the Audit Committee, if considered necessary.
+Such reports are presented at least annually and more frequently if considered necessary.
+The most recent report was presented in February 2024, when the CIO reported on the progress that the Company has made with respect to various cybersecurity initiatives.

 While our Board is ultimately responsible for risk oversight at our Company, our Board Committees assist the Board in fulfilling its oversight responsibilities in certain areas.
-In particular, the Audit Committee focuses on the management of financial and accounting risk exposures.
+In particular, the Audit Committee focuses on the management of financial, accounting and cybersecurity risk exposures.
 The Compensation and Benefits Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-Finally, the Governance and Sustainability Committee focuses on the management of risks associated with Board organization, membership and structure, as well as the organizational and governance structure of our Company, including oversight responsibility for the Company's environmental and social initiatives.
+Finally, the Governance and Sustainability Committee focuses on the management of risks associated with Board organization, membership and structure, as well as the organizational and governance structure of our Company, including oversight responsibility for the Company's sustainability initiatives.